GiGurra/snail/README.md

   rate (which we want to, see below), you'll need to either avoid allocations entirely, or use a custom memory allocator/object pooling.
 * Circular buffers are awesome.
 Double/triple buffers are awesome.
 Atomics are awesome :).
-    * This is how `snail` achieves its throughput in batching.
+    * This is partially how `snail` achieves its throughput in batching.
 * Be prepared to experiment with custom mutex implementations.
 * Be prepared to write custom memory allocators.
 * Be prepared to write custom data serializers/deserializers